Zhang Jingna

-Zhang Jingna (张晶娜 (張晶娜, Zhāng Jīngnà); born 4 May 1988 in Beijing) is a Chinese-born Singaporean photographer widely known as "zemotion."
+Zhang Jingna (张晶娜 (張晶娜, Zhāng Jīngnà); born 4 May 1988 in Beijing) is a Singaporean photographer widely known as "zemotion."
 Her works have appeared on multiple editions of Vogue, Elle and Harper's Bazaar.
-She was named on the Forbes 30 Under 30 Asia list 2018.
+Zhang founded the art platform Cara in 2023.

 Biography

 Early life

-Zhang was born in the suburbs of Beijing to a sporting family.
+Zhang was born in the suburbs of Beijing, China to a sporting family.
 She moved to Singapore at the age of 8, where she attended Haig Girls' School.

 Air rifle

 At the age of fourteen, Zhang enrolled in Raffles Girls' School, where she began training in air rifle.
 She broke her first national record after nine months and subsequently joined the national team.
 She was active in the team for six years.

 Zhang's notable achievements within the sport include breaking a record in the 10m Air Rifle event at the Commonwealth Shooting Championships 2005 in Melbourne, and a bronze in the same event at the Commonwealth Games in 2006.
 She was awarded Sports Girl of the Year 2006 by the Singapore National Olympic Council for her performances.